ishiko-cpp/project/README.md

 The following build order can be used to build the projects from scratch:

 1. pugixml
+1. Platform (without the test code)
 1. Errors (without the test code)
 1. Types (without the test code)
 1. Process (without the test code)
 1. TestFramework
+1. Platform (now with the test code)
 1. Errors (now with the test code)
 1. Types (now with the test code)
 1. Process (now with the test code)